soasme/PeppaPEG/ROADMAP.md

 - [ ] api: Until.
 - [ ] api: take a look at ohm.
 - [ ] api: Sanitize `\u0000` to whitespace for the source input, this happens in creating the source/setting the source size.
-- [ ] api: `P4_AcquireSourceAst(source, &ast)`: set ast, reset source.
-It's useful when we need the parsed result but not care about source itself.
-Token tree should now owned by ast and shall then be free by the caller.
 - [ ] New Expression Kind: Numeric.
 - [ ] New Expression Kind: CharacterSet.
 - [ ] New Expression Kind: Complement.